MAPLE BACON PUMPKIN PANCAKES

 Making these Maple Bacon Pumpkin Pancakes couldn’t be easier.
 All you need is a box of your favorite pancake mix – I used the Krusteaz Buttermilk Pancake Mix, 100% canned pumpkin puree (not the pie filling), pumpkin pie spices, bacon, and maple syrup.

-It only takes five simple ingredients that you probably already have in your kitchen!
+It only takes five simple ingredients and you probably already have them in your kitchen!

-Arrange the bacon in a single layer on the baking sheet and bake for about 15 to 20 minutes, at 400 degrees, until fat is rendered and bacon is crispy.
+Arrange the bacon in a single layer on the baking sheet and bake for about 15 to 20 minutes, at 400 degrees, until the fat is rendered and the bacon is crispy.

-Remove from oven and brush with pure maple syrup.
+Remove the bacon from the oven and brush it with pure maple syrup.
 Voila!
 Maple bacon!

 Now it’s time to move on to the pancake batter.
-There are 2 things you need to keep in mind at this point; spoon and level…don’t scoop and don’t over mix.
+There are two things you need to keep in mind at this point; spoon and level…don’t scoop, and don’t over-mix.

-When measuring out your pancake mix, be sure to spoon the mix into your dry measuring cup and then level the excess mix off the top of the cup.
+When measuring out your pancake mix, spoon the mix into your dry measuring cup and then level the excess mix off the top of the cup.

 Once you’ve combined the pancake mix and water in a large bowl, use a wire whisk to combine these ingredients.